 You have a LinkedIn account connected to lemlist.

-You have access to your lemlist Settings (account or team, depending on where you manage limits).
+You have access to your lemlist Settings.

 Core Lesson — Step-by-Step Workflow

-Phase 1: Open your sending limits
+Phase 1: Open your settings and sending limits

-Why: LinkedIn Ramp-Up is managed from your sending limits, not from inside a campaign.
+Click your workspace/profile area in the bottom-left, then select Settings.
+Why: LinkedIn Ramp-Up is managed from your account settings, not from inside a campaign.

-Why: This section controls how many LinkedIn actions lemlist can run per 24 hours (including invites).
+In the left sidebar, open Sending limits.
+Why: This section controls how many LinkedIn actions lemlist can run per 24 hours, including invites, visits, follows, messages, and network checks.

 Phase 2: Configure your invitation ramp-up settings

-Why: This is the number of additional invitations lemlist will add each day until you reach your daily invitation limit.
+Set LinkedIn Invite Ramp-Up per day with the – and + buttons.
+Why: This is the number of additional invitations lemlist will add each day until you reach your daily invitation cap.

 How it works: